 Ferromex railroad has chosen RailComm to provide yard automation to 80-plus newly-installed switch machines, which will be controlled via the RailComm Domain Operations Controller (DOC) in Torreon City, Mexico.

 Thales Group announced Friday, Oct.
 10, 2014 it will unveil its Thales' latest generation Platform Gate Family revenue collection system" at the American Public Transportation Association Expo, being held next week in Houston.

 Reports that Detroit's public-private partnership overseeing construction of the Motor City's M1 (or M-1) initial streetcar line has selected Ostrava, Czech-Republic-based Inekon Trams, a.s., for streetcar vehicles are not quite accurate, a spokesman for the project asserts.

-U.S. freight traffic continued to notch gains during the week ending September 13, 2014, the Association of American Railroads reported Thursday, Sept.
-18, boosted by record-breaking intermodal activity.
+U.S. freight traffic continued to notch gains during the week ending Oct.
+4, 2014, the Association of American Railroads reported Thursday, Oct.
+9.